khalidzohaib/airflow-cert-dag-authoring/notes/4_advanced_concepts.md

 - BranchPythonOperator, BranchSqlOperator, BranchDateTimeOperator, BranchDayOfWeekOperator
 - you always need to return a task_id
 - for missing days, you could use a Dummy Operator
+- you can also use ShortCircuitOperator to skip tasks based on a condition like day of the week.
 - for skiped tasks with one parent that ran you can use trigger_rule='none_failed_or_skipped' to prevent skip

 **Trigger Rules**